Real Madrid news: Solari eases Madrid fears over Bale injury | Goal.com

 The Welshman limped out of his side's 2-2 draw with Villarreal at half-time - the 11th occasion this season that he has been substituted in the top flight and the 15th in all competitions.

-But Solari is hopfeul that he injury is not serious this time and is hopeful he'll only be out for a short period.
+But Solari is hopeful that the injury is not serious this time and that he'll only be out for a short period.

-"The most important thing now is to recover players and avoid them gettting injured.
+"The most important thing now is to recover players and avoid them getting injured.
 Footballers are not machines."

 Solari also discussed Marcelo's importance to Madrid, with the Brazilian left-back having been strongly linked with a move to Juventus in the January transfer window.